openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Key Attestation {#key-attestation}

-Wallets MUST support key attestations as defined in Annex D of [@!OIDF.OID4VCI].
+Wallets MUST support key attestations.
+If interoperability on the level of key attestations is required, such key attestations MUST conform to the definition in Annex D of [@!OIDF.OID4VCI], otherwise other key attestations formats can be used.

 If batch issuance is used, all public keys used in Credential Request SHOULD be attested within a single key attestation.

 ## Server Metadata